sundeep-kp/3d-teeth-reconstruction-from-images/readme.md

 - [Instant-nsr-pl](https://github.com/bennyguo/instant-nsr-pl)
 - [Segment-Anything](https://github.com/facebookresearch/segment-anything)

+## Contact information
+If there are any problems, please contact by the e-mail. (xuchf2023@shanghaitech.edu.cn)

 ## Citation
 If you find this repository useful in your project, please cite the following work. :)
 ```